CAST Operations

 SELECT CAST(int_val * 2 AS TEXT) FROM cast_test;

--- CAST with NULL values
+-- CAST with NULL values (preserves NULL with target type)

-SELECT CAST(NULL AS INTEGER); -- Returns 0
+SELECT CAST(NULL AS INTEGER); -- Returns NULL (typed as INTEGER)

-SELECT CAST(NULL AS TEXT); -- Returns '' (empty string)
+SELECT CAST(NULL AS TEXT); -- Returns NULL (typed as TEXT)

-SELECT CAST(NULL AS BOOLEAN); -- Returns FALSE
+SELECT CAST(NULL AS BOOLEAN); -- Returns NULL (typed as BOOLEAN)

 Type Conversion Rules